mopp/Axel/README.md

 Optional
 - grub

-In case of Arch Linux, you can install these software easily to type below commands.
+In case of Arch Linux, you can install these software easily to execute below commands.
 ```shell
 # For ARM architecture.
 yaourt -S arm-none-eabi-binutils arm-none-eabi-gcc arm-none-eabi-newlib